aghilish/aghilish/README.md

 - Currently working as a Platform Engineer and Senior Consultant, always open to learning new technologies and procedures to improve every day more as a professional.
 - 👀 I’m interested in Open Source projects (CNCF) and fascinated about _Cloud Native_ 🚀 and _Generative AI_ 🤖 and looking for usecases to marry the two.
 - 📫 How to reach me: on any social media platform you like 😄
 - ⚡ Fun fact: If you're struggling to pronounce my first name, just go with _Roozy_.
-That's what my friends and colleagues use.
+That's what my friends and colleagues call me 😄.

 <!--
 **shahrooz33ce/shahrooz33ce** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.